 What is Nicotine?

-Nicotine is also responsible for giving smokers that “rush” sensation that smokers experience within 10 seconds of taking a drag of a cigarette.
+Nicotine is also responsible for giving smokers that “rush” sensation that they experience within 10 seconds of taking a hit of a cigarette.
 However, this sensation only lasts for a brief period of time until the person has to light up and have another cigarette.

 Tobacco is the primary nicotine delivery mechanism.
 It is a plant grown for its leaves, which are smoked, chewed, or sniffed.

-- Tobacco contains chemical called nicotine.
+- Tobacco contains the chemical nicotine.
 Nicotine is an addictive substance.